jjasghar/cloud-native-python-example-app/README.md

 ## Scope

-We wanted to create a demo flask app to work inside of OpenShift
+We wanted to create a demo flask app to work on k8s, and OpenShift.

 ## Prow